muhendisharun/bldc-motor-ai-optimization/README.md

-\# BLDC Motor AI Optimization
+BLDC Motor AI Optimization

-An artificial neural network (ANN) based surrogate model and NSGA-II multi-objective genetic algorithm optimization study for brushless DC (BLDC) motor design.
+An artificial neural network based surrogate model and NSGA-II multi-objective genetic algorithm optimization study for brushless DC (BLDC) motor design.

-\# Overview
+Overview

-This project models the effect of electric motor design parameters (pole/slot combination, magnet thickness, embrace ratio, slot type, steel type, etc.) on motor performance outputs (flux, cogging torque, torque, efficiency) and searches for the best design through the following pipeline:
+This project models the effect of electric motor design parameters on motor performance outputs (flux, cogging torque, torque, efficiency) and searches for the best design through the following pipeline: